 Throwing a cutter takes time and hours of practice.
 Grip strength must be increased, and tendons in the elbow should be loosened before beginning a throwing routine.
 The pressure placed on the fingers could lead to issues with the tendon in the elbow, but don’t worry!
-Read through the rest of the article to learn the different ways you can throw a cutter.
+Read through the rest of the article to learn the different ways on how to throw a cutter.

-For right-handed pitchers, the ball moves away from a right-handed hitter and towards a lefty.
+For right-handed pitchers, the ball moves away from a right-handed hitter and toward a lefty.